jaredly/planjs/runtime/thoughts.md

 app (pointer) (pointer)
 nat (numbre)

+Sooo it'll be different per tag, which is fine.

 are pointers and numbers interchangeable? is it ~faster to allocate a little more, and have the pointers always be in the same places?